hannahchan/Serverless.WebApi/README.md

 ## How does this work? ##

-In short a nuget package, `Amazon.Lambda.AspNetCoreServer` is installed in the WebApi project and a separate application entry point using this package, [*LambdaEntryPoint.cs*](Sources/Serverless.WebApi/LambdaEntryPoint.cs) is created for AWS Lambda.
+In short, a nuget package, `Amazon.Lambda.AspNetCoreServer` is installed in the WebApi project and a separate application entry point using this package, [*LambdaEntryPoint.cs*](Sources/Serverless.WebApi/LambdaEntryPoint.cs) is created for AWS Lambda.
 AWS Lambda uses this entry point to your application instead of the conventional [*Program.cs*](Sources/Serverless.WebApi/Program.cs).
 The WebApi is configured and deployed as a serverless application by using a AWS Serverless Application Model (SAM) [template](Sources/Serverless.WebApi/template.json).

 ## Deploying the WebApi as a Serverless Application ##